alphagov/transformation-dashboard/_posts/2000-01-22-court-claims.markdown

     caption : "Transactions per year"

-status: "beta"
+status: "live"
-status-strapline: "In beta.
-The first service - Accelerated Claims which handles 35,000 claims a year - is in beta."
+status-strapline: "The first service to be transformed - accelerated property possession claims which handles 35,000 claims a year - is now live."

 status-discovery:
   - copy      : "Completed: Discovery --- Jul 2013"